JakobJeric1/QUBO-based-track-reconstruction/README.md

 The differences between the two backends are most pronounced in the QUBO construction phase, which remains the dominant computational bottleneck of the overall pipeline.
-While the underlying model and constraints are unchanged, the fast backend reorganizes parts of the QUBO-building logic to reduce overhead and improve execution time.
+While the underlying model and constraints are unchanged, the fast backend reorganizes parts of the [source](src/hepqpr/quallse/fast) code to reduce overhead and improve execution time.

 A comparison of wall-clock runtimes for the QUBO construction step shows that the fast